Indian Premier League (IPL) Betting Statistics

 Purple Cap

 Much like the 'Orange Cap' the Purple Cap is worn throughout the season by the current leading wicket tacker, that is the player who has taken the most wickets and in case there is more than one player with the same number of wickets, the cap goes to the player with the best economy rate.
+Interestingly, ten of the eighteen winners (including all of the last five) were home-bred Indian players, maybe they have a better understanding of the pitch in India.

-Interestingly, nine of the sixteen winners were home-bred Indian players, maybe they have a better understanding of the pitch in India.
-Dwayne Bravo became the first player to win the award twice after wins in 2013 (32 Wickets) and 2015 (26 Wickets) and Bhuvneshwar Kumar became the first back-to-back winner of the award having won it in both 2016 & 2017.
-Harshal Patel's 32 wickets in 2021 is the joint highest taken tied with the feat achieved by Dwayne Bravo in 2013, Harshal Patel also became a dual winner after winning the award in 2024.
+Dwayne Bravo became the first player to win the award twice after wins in 2013 (32 Wickets) and 2015 (26 Wickets), and Bhuvneshwar Kumar became the first back-to-back winner of the award, having won it in both 2016 & 2017.
+Harshal Patel's 32 wickets in 2021 are the joint highest taken, tied with the feat achieved by Dwayne Bravo in 2013.
+Harshal Patel also became a dual winner after winning the award in 2024.

 Previous Purple Cap Winners